netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

    The document uses the terms defined in {{!RFC8519}}.

-   In the current version of the draft, the term "endpoint" refers also to the host or end user that actually connect to a network.
-Endpoint device refers to servers, IoTs and other devices owned by the enterprise.
+   In the current version of the draft, the term "endpoint" refers also to a host device or end user that actually connect to a network.
+While host device here refers to servers, IoTs and other devices owned by the enterprise.

 #  Sample Usage